 Ratio Level.
 An interval level of measurement can be developed into a higher level of measurement if the number zero on the numeric scale corresponds to zero or "not any" of the underlying characteristic being observed.
 With the addition of this property (called an absolute zero), ratio comparisons are meaningful, and we have, what is called the ratio level of measurement.
-Consider once again the chronological scale and, in particular, the years labeled 2000 c.e. and 1000 c.e.
+Consider once again the chronological scale and, in particular, the years labeled 2000 a.d. and 1000 a.d.
 Even though 2000 is numerically twice as large as 1000, it does not follow that the number of revolutions represented by the year 2000 is twice the number of revolutions represented by the year 1000.
-This is because on the chronological scale, the number 0 (0 c.e.) does not correspond to zero revolutions of the earth around the sun (i.e., the earth had made revolutions around the sun many times prior to the year 0 c.e.).
+This is because on the chronological scale, the number 0 (0 a.d.) does not correspond to zero revolutions of the earth around the sun (i.e., the earth had made revolutions around the sun many times prior to the year 0 a.d.).
 In order for us to make meaningful multiplicative or ratio comparisons of this type between points on our number scale, the number 0 on the numeric scale must correspond to 0 (none) of the underlying characteristic being observed.